Blockchain: A Graph Primer: Changes and Improvements in Blockchain

 \subsection{Proof-of-X}

-A major criticism of Bitcoin is that while miners are in a race to find the next block, no thought goes into how much power and resource is wasted.
-In 2014 it was estimated that one bitcoin cost 15.9 gallons of gasoline. \footnote{\url{http://www.coindesk.com/carbon-footprint-bitcoin/}} It will only get worse as more miners join the race.
-As Swanson notes, Bitcoin is in reality a \textquote{peer-to-peer heat engine} \cite{swanson2014learning}.
+A major criticism of Bitcoin is that while miners are racing to find the next block, no thought goes into how much power and resource is wasted.
+There can be thousands of other miners whose computations are wasted for a single winner at every block.
+In 2014, it was estimated that one bitcoin cost 15.9 gallons of gasoline. \footnote{\url{http://www.coindesk.com/carbon-footprint-bitcoin/}} It will only get worse as more miners join the race.
+As Swanson notes, Bitcoin is, in reality, a \textquote{peer-to-peer heat engine}~\cite{swanson2014learning}.
+However, as Eric Jennings writes \textquote{the cost for having no central authority is the cost of that wasted energy}.

-Proof-of-X is an umbrella term that covers Proof-of-Work alternatives in block mining.
-Each alternative scheme expects miners to show a proof that they have done enough work or spent enough wealth before creating the block.
-In Proof-of-Work the work is the mining computations and proof is the hash value (see Section \ref{sec:buildingblocks}).

-Instead of doing some work, some wealth can be destroyed (as a kind of sacrifice) to mine a block. \textbf{Proof-of-Stake} considers coin age as wealth; 10 coins of 2 years old means a wealth of $10 \times 2 =20$.
-The block whose miner has sacrificed the highest wealth becomes the next block in the chain.
+Alternatives to POW aim to reduce computational inefficiency by relaxing a few assumptions made by Bitcoin.
+Proof-of-X is an umbrella term that covers POW alternatives in block mining.
+Each alternative expects miners to prove that they have done enough work or spent enough wealth before creating the block.
+In POW, the work is the mining computations, and the proof is the hash value.
+Instead of doing some work, some wealth can be destroyed (as a kind of sacrifice) to mine a block. \textit{Proof-of-Stake} considers coin-age as wealth; 10 2-year-old coins create a wealth of $10 \times 2 =20$ stakes.
+The block whose miner has the highest stake becomes the next block in the chain.
 Once coins are used as a sacrifice, their age becomes zero.
-Coins will have to accumulate their wealth again. \textbf{Proof-of-Burn} goes a step further, and indeed sacrifices coins.
-In the scheme a miner first creates a transaction and sends some coins to a \textquote{verifiably unspendable} address.
-These coins are called burned, but other than the sender, no one in the network is yet aware that the send address is an invalid/unusable one.
-Some time later, the miner creates a block and shows the proof of burnt coins.
+Coins will have to accumulate their wealth again. \textit{Proof-of-Burn} goes a step further and indeed sacrifices coins.
+In the scheme, a miner first creates a transaction and sends some coins to a \textquote{verifiably unspendable} address.
+These coins are called burned, but other than the sender, no one in the network is yet aware that the receiving address is an invalid/unusable one.
+Afterward, the miner creates a block and shows the proof of burnt coins.
 The proof is a script that shows how the address was created through erroneous computations.
-Miner who has burnt the highest number of coins can mine the next block.
-In this scheme burning coins to collect transaction fees is only viable if transaction fees are high enough.
+The miner who has burnt the highest number of coins can mine the next block.
+In this scheme, burning coins to collect transaction fees is only viable if transaction fees/rewards are high enough.
+Furthermore, the total coin supply will decrease in time.
+In \textit{Proof-of-Disk} nodes that commit computer memory to maintain the network and perform network functions are chosen as miners.

+There is an essential shortcoming in POW alternatives.
+Maliciousness does not have repercussions.
+If miners decide to game the system by supporting every competing fork, Proof-of-Work becomes too expensive due to the required computations.
+Other schemes are not as effective against miner malice.